top of page

 Crystallizer is perfect for adding shimmering, pitched delays to pads, guitars, or other elements that need a little lift.
 It works especially well for creating an ethereal or dreamy effect.

 💡 Pro Tip: A touch of Crystallizer on a pad or background element can add a unique, textured feel to the mix.
+It fills space with interest.

 Little Plate & SuperPlate: Rich, Thick Reverbs